hunlam97/coding-test-serverless/README.md

 Serverless backend with NestJs, TypeORM and Firebase Admin.
+Up and running at `https://1tyuaqxn8c.execute-api.us-east-1.amazonaws.com/dev/`

 Deploy-ready for AWS Lambda.